JuliaGraphics/Tk.jl/examples/README.md

 like: `.button configure -text {button text}` is called as `tk_configure(button, {:text => "button text})`. key-value options are specified with a Dict, which converts to the underlying Tcl object.
-Similarly, path names are also translated.
+Similarly, path names are also translated and functions are converted to callbacks.

-## Pack widgets into a themed widget for better appearance
+### Pack widgets into a themed widget for better appearance

-`Toplevel` is the command to create a new top-level window. (`Tk.Window` is similar, but we give `Toplevel` a unique type allowing us to add methods to it.)
+`Toplevel` is the command to create a new top-level window. (`Tk.Window` is similar, but we give `Toplevel` a unique type allowing us to add methods, such as `set_value` to modify the title.)
 Toplevel windows play a special role, as they start the widget hierarchy needed when constructing child components.

 A toplevel window is not a themed widget.
 Immediately packing in a `Frame` instance is good practice, as otherwise the background of the